Short-Time Work Allowance

 What are the steps to complete the application process?

-The application opens 7 April and will consist of a few simple steps.
+The application consists of a few simple steps.

 Questions and answers about the short-time work allowance